vilnitskiy/scraping-ssh-service/README.md

 # scraping-ssh-service
-Cloud ssh layer that allows Jenkins to interact with spiders on cloud instances.
+SSH layer that allows Jenkins to interact with spiders on cloud instances.

 `python setup.py install`